janhoon/cadac/memory-bank/activeContext.md

 ## Current Work Focus
 The project has completed its foundational components and dependency system.
 Current focus areas:

+1. **SQL Execution Engine (New Priority)**: Implementing database connection management and SQL execution capabilities for Postgres, Databricks, and Snowflake
+2. **Model Execution Orchestration**: Building the ability to run models in dependency order with upstream/downstream selection
-1. **SQL Parsing Enhancements**: Improving table reference extraction and support for complex SQL constructs
+3. **SQL Parsing Enhancements**: Improving table reference extraction and support for complex SQL constructs
-2. **Smart Reference Resolution**: Building intelligent qualified vs unqualified table name resolution
-3. **Terminal UI Development**: Beginning implementation of the interactive terminal interface
+4. **Terminal UI Development**: Beginning implementation of the interactive terminal interface

 ## Recent Changes
 - ✅ Completed SQL parser implementation with working metadata extraction